bflyblue/blog/2020-05-06 measuring success/post.md

 Something I did not initially anticipate when picking TimescaleDB is that I can create partial measurements and then update them from different places throughout a distributed system.
-Our job system, for example, creates a job entry when first adding it to our a queue, and our workers later update it the start and completion times.
+Our job system, for example, creates a job entry when first adding it to a queue, and our workers later update it the start and completion times.

 | job_id | enqueued_at         | started_at          | completed_at        |
 | ------ | ------------------- | ------------------- | ------------------- |